 - Smokers have a higher risk of heart attack than non-smokers

 - There is a difference between Germany, Austria and France in terms of hours worked per week.

 Thus, one variable is always a categorical variable, e.g., gender (male, female), smoking status (smoker, nonsmoker), or country (Germany, Austria, and France); the other variable is at least ordinally scaled, e.g., salary, percent risk of heart attack, or hours worked per week.

-Correlation hypotheses test correlations between at least two variables, for example:
+Correlation hypotheses test correlations between two variables, for example height and body weight